It's a pleasure to meet you, Black 47

 Lead vocals and Stratocaster

 Independent of Black 47, Larry has produced two solo recordings, Kilroy Was Here and Keltic Kids.
 He also has published two books, Liverpool Fantasy and Green Suede Shoes: An Irish American Odessey.
+Kirwan has also recorded Kilroy Was Here and Keltic Kids as solo efforts.

-Learn more about Larry's side projects on MySpace.
+Learn more about Larry's side projects on MySpace

 Joseph Mulvanerty